croquiscom/cormo/README.md

 # this will create two tables - users, posts - in the database.

-class User extends cormo.Model
+class User extends cormo.BaseModel
   @column 'name', type: String
   @column 'age', type: cormo.types.Integer

-class Post extends cormo.Model
+class Post extends cormo.BaseModel
   @column 'title', String # `String` is the same as `type: String`
   @column 'body', 'string' # you can also use `string` to specify a string type
   @column 'date', Date